Claudia Klüppelberg

-Claudia Klüppelberg is a German mathematical statistician and applied probability theorist, known for her work in risk assessment and statistical finance.
+Claudia Klüppelberg (born May 23, 1953) is a German mathematical statistician and applied probability theorist, known for her work in risk assessment and statistical finance.
 She is a professor emerita of mathematical statistics at the Technical University of Munich.

 Education and career

 Klüppelberg completed a doctorate in 1987 at the University of Mannheim.
 Her dissertation, Subexponentielle Verteilungen und Charakterisierungen verwandter Klassen, was jointly supervised by Horand Störmer and Paul Embrechts.

 She earned her habilitation in 1993 at ETH Zurich.
 Then, she became a professor of applied statistics at Johannes Gutenberg University Mainz, and moved to the Technical University of Munich in 1997.
 She retired to become a professor emerita in 2019.